thovo/TSP_solver/README.md

 python TSP.py
 ```
 Follow the instructions to run the test for every algorithms.

+## Utilities
+1. XmlParserFinal: XML parser script for parsing TSPLIB95 xml files to python friendly input
+2. RandomGenerator: Random TSP data generator with different configuration available
+3. grahping: Automated graphing script using matplotlib APIs
+4. Experimenter: Automation script for running of tests on algorithms and logging of results

 ##Contact
 If you get any issues or ideas, don't hesitate to fire us an email: